 This article applies to Microsoft Edge version 111 or later.
 Some users might see enhanced security turned on by default due to ongoing development and testing.
 If you want to turn the security feature off, refer to the What's new in Microsoft Edge security settings in this article.

 Developers should be aware that the WebAssembly (WASM) interpreter running in enhanced security mode might not yield the expected level of performance.
 We recommend adding your site as an exception to opt-out of enhanced security mode for site users.

 When combined, these changes help provide 'defense in depth' because they make it more difficult than ever before for a malicious site to use an unpatched vulnerability to write to executable memory and attack an end user.
 You can learn more about the experimentation results from the Microsoft Edge Security team's blog post and Introducing Enhanced Security for Microsoft Edge.

 You may also be interested to learn more about the first line security protections in Microsoft Edge.
 Notably, you may want to learn more about how Microsoft Edge SmartScreen protects users from phishing scams and malware downloads.

-WebAssembly is now supported in enhanced security mode for x64 Windows systems.
-Additional cross-platform support is expected in the future.
+WebAssembly is now supported in enhanced security mode for x64 Windows, x64 macOS, x64 Linux, and ARM64 systems.

 What's new in Microsoft Edge security settings